JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpPen Class.md

 ```
 ' ========================================================================================
 ' The following example creates a Pen object, creates a copy of the Pen object, and then
-' draws an ellipse using the copied Pen object.
+' draws a rectangle using the copied Pen object.
 ' ========================================================================================
 SUB Example_ClonePen (BYVAL hdc AS HDC)